mircealungu/Softwarenaut/README.md

+**Notes**:
+- The project is not being maintained anymore
+- For a video explanation of the project [go to vimeo](https://vimeo.com/62767181)
-This README is a very high-level description of the project capabilities.
+- This README is a very high-level description of the project capabilities.
 For details and case studies, see
   1. the journal article that describes the tool ([preprint pdf](http://scg.unibe.ch/archive/papers/Lung14a.pdf), [bibtex](http://scg.unibe.ch/scgbib?_k=mhZxW1Pf&query=Lung14a&display=bibtex))
   1. the conference paper that describes the way we visualized hierarchical clusterings of software systems ([preprint pdf](http://scg.unibe.ch/archive/papers/Lung05aExploreSemanticClusters.pdf), [bibtex](http://scg.unibe.ch/scgbib?_k=v0zYApEK&query=Lung05a&display=bibtex))

-**Note**: The project is not being maintained anymore.

 # Softwarenaut